-Heavy-duty high output transformer and forced air cooling to maximize duty cycle performance.
-Supplied with a high quality BINZEL® MB25 Euro torch, 3m earth cable, 1.4m of gas hose, twin gauged gas regulator, 0.8 and 1mm tips.
-Set-up in the gas welding mode but can also easily be switched to gasless.
-Can be used with large, industrial CO2 gas bottles.
+- 2.1.
+Model No. MIGHTYMIG250 is supplied with a high quality cool running BINZEL® MB25 Euro torch, 3m earth cable, 1.4m of gas hose, twin gauged gas regulator, 0.8 and 1mm tips.
+Set up in the gas welding mode but can easily be switched to gasless.
+Use in gasless mode will require the purchase of a spool of flux cored wire. - 2.2.
 IMPORTANT: These instructions contain information you require to prepare your machine for welding, together with a maintenance and trouble shooting section.
 If you have no previous experience the instructions are not intended to show you how to become a welder.
 Should you have no experience, we recommend that you seek training from an expert source.
 MIG welding is relatively easy to perform, but does require a steady hand and time practising under supervision with scrap metal as it is only with continued practice that you will achieve the desired results.